yoichitgy/hugo_yoichitgy/content/post/2015-08-31-dependency-injection-in-mvvm-architecture-with-reactivecocoa-part3-designing-the-model.md

 ## Pixabay API Spec

 According to [the API documentation of Pixabay](https://pixabay.com/api/docs/), a JSON response from Pixabay server is in the following format.
+It contains an array of image information (`hits`), and the numbers of total images (`total`) and available images (`totalHits`).

     {
         "total": 12274,